Jethet/project-boundlessbooks/README.md

 * the user can create a profile
 * the user can log in and log out

-Going for the ambitious level, the functionality of scanning the ISBN code of books and adding (part of) that information to the database.
+Going for the ambitious level, it would be great to add the functionality of scanning the ISBN code of books and adding (part of) that information to the database.
+Dream on ... or maybe?

 **Technology used:**
 * HTML/CSS